In this tutorial you will configure other WordPress widgets.

 (Category widget options – Post Count Enabled vs Post Count Disabled)

-Add Recent Posts To The Blog Sidebar
+Add A Recent Posts Widget

 (Recent Posts WordPress widget)

-(Recent Posts widget on sidebar)
+(Recent Posts widget on blog sidebar)

 Find a Pages widget in the Available Widgets section …